singingwolfboy/git-tutorial-prework/README.rst

 Git Tutorial Prework
 ====================

-Thanks for signing up for the `Get Started With Git`_ tutorial at PyCon 2016!
+Thanks for signing up to learn about Git!
-We're going to cover a *lot* of information in this tutorial, and even though 3 hours sounds like a long time, it's going to be tough to get through everything.
+We're going to cover a *lot* of information in this tutorial, and even though 2 hours sounds like a long time, it's going to be tough to get through everything.
 To make sure that we move as quickly as possible, you should make sure that you've done all the following things *before* the tutorial begins: